zostera/django-icons/README.md

 - Took a limited number of arguments
 - Converted those arguments into an icon
 - Was able to support multiple icon libraries
+- Could bind an icon definition to a preset name for easy reuse
-- And could easily be extended by users
+- Could easily be extended by users

 This is how we came to write and use `django-icons`.